Should You Buy the Push 3 or Launchpad Mini for Ableton Live?

 Aug 18, 2025

-Get the Push 3 if you want a full standalone music production hub.
-Choose the Launchpad Mini if you're looking for an affordable, simple clip launcher.
+Get the Push 3 if you want a complete standalone music production hub.

 Key Points